boryssmejda/mathOp/README.md

 5. Set of unit tests written with Google Test

 ## ToDo List
-1. Create Conan packages and Conan recipe for mathOp library
+- [ ] Create Conan packages and Conan recipe for mathOp library
-2. Check if mathOp package can be easily consumed by external project
+- [ ] Check if mathOp package can be easily consumed by external project
-3. Add option to build mathOp as shared library with exported symbols
+- [ ] Add option to build mathOp as shared library with exported symbols
-4. The Cross Platform Public C Interface
+- [ ] The Cross Platform Public C Interface
-5. Call the library methods in Python scripts
+- [ ] Call the library methods in Python scripts
-6. Replace makefiles with Ninja as a default build system on UNIX platforms
+- [ ] Replace makefiles with Ninja as a default build system on UNIX platforms
-7. Python scripts for uniform project building.
+- [ ] Python scripts for uniform project building.
     - Compare their code with the platform specific scripts.
     - Check which one is more readable and potentially easier to maintain
-8. Setup Continuous Integration for the project
+- [ ] Setup Continuous Integration for the project

 ## Acknowledgements
-I would like to thank my friend [Grzegorz](https://github.com/Greg-Skowronski), without whom I would not be able to prepare this project.</br>
+I would like to thank my friend [Grzegorz](https://github.com/Greg-Skowronski), without whom I couldn't prepare this project.</br>
-He shared his time and, most importantly, his Macbook so I could experiment with porting the project on both MacOS and iOS.</br>
+He shared his time and, most importantly, his Macbook, so I could experiment</br>
+with porting the project on both MacOS and iOS.</br>
 Thank you Grzegorz!